allmarkedup/stimulus-value-bindings/README.md

 }
 ```

-You can then delare [controller values](https://stimulus.hotwired.dev/reference/values) in the usual way, and bind DOM element attribute values and content to them using [binding data attributes](#binding-attributes).
+You can then specify [controller values](https://stimulus.hotwired.dev/reference/values) in the usual way.
+These will be watched for changes to trigger any required DOM updates.

 ```js
 // read-more-controller.js